Uberspace/lab/source/guide_onionservice.rst

 Prerequisites
 =============

 Some service you want to connect to via the onion service should be setup and running.
-In this guide we will use port 80, on which the a webserver should be running by default.
+In this guide we will use port 80, on which the Uberspace webserver is running.

 Installation
 ============